iliashevrin/summer-school-tutorials/spec-stats.md

      }
    }
    ```
+4. Add additional information to be printed to the console as you wish.
+You can look at the `model` object, which is of type `GameModel`.
+This object contains all the constraints that were 	defined in the specification, as BDD objects.
-4. Open the `SynthesisAction` class.
+5. Open the `SynthesisAction` class.
 This class contains a switch case for all the different jobs that you can execute within the GUI of Spectra.
 Add a new case as follows:
    ```java
    		case "tau.smlab.syntech.statsAction":
 			  job = new StatsJob();
 			  job.setTrace(TraceInfo.ALL);
 			  break;
    ```
-5. Open the `plugin.xml` configuration file.
+6. Open the `plugin.xml` configuration file.
 This is an XML file that contains meta data on all the jobs, and how they are displayed inside a right click menu.
 Add the following XML content:
    ```xml
       <action
         id="tau.smlab.syntech.statsAction"